MV10/mv10.github.io/_posts/2018-02-01-reusable-dependency-injection-azure-function.md

 Dependency injection has become a standard technique for writing testable, loosely-coupled applications and libraries.
 And yet, Azure Function users have been waiting for almost two years for DI support.
 The original request was posted in [2016](https://feedback.azure.com/forums/355860-azure-functions/suggestions/15642447-enable-dependency-injection-in-c-functions), and it wasn't until a few days ago that Microsoft linked it to an open GitHub [issue](https://github.com/Azure/Azure-Functions/issues/299) that has been active since 2017.

 I have a project with a large, complex DI-driven library which must be shared between several web apps as well as a variety of services implemented as Azure Function apps.
 I knew DI wasn't "officially" available and would be a challenge.
-Since Azure Functions run on top of the older WebJob hosting system, I spent the better part of two days trying to figure out how to achieve DI by wiring up `IServiceCollection` as a WebJob `IJobActivator`.
-However, it doesn't appear that a Function can reach the underlying WebJob host, which means the activator can't be connected to the `JobHostConfiguration`.

-Shortly after concluding the WebJob activator approach was a dead end, I happened to find the GitHub discussion about DI.
-In that discussion, two users contributed their interesting experiments in Function DI support.
+I struck paydirt when I found the GitHub discussion about DI.
+Two users contributed their interesting experiments in Function DI support.
 Last October, basic DI was accomplished by [BorisWilhelms](https://github.com/BorisWilhelms/azure-function-dependency-injection), but that implementation tightly ties service registration to the rest of the injection system.
 Just a few days ago, user [yuka1984](https://github.com/yuka1984/azure-function-dependency-injection) forked that project to add an inspired custom Function trigger that moves DI service registration out of the injection system and into the Function app.

 I spent some time reviewing their work and realized they were very close to a reusable library.
 I've done quite a bit of cleanup, commenting, and refactoring of their code, and I made quite a few changes to the code that demonstrates how the different use-cases work, but the basic concept is unchanged and they deserve all the credit for their insights.